 Download the First 4 Chapters Free

-Learn the major differences between B2B and B2C customer development, how to think about business ideas, and how to assess a venture’s risk in this 70-page sampler.
+Learn the major differences between B2B and B2C customer development, how to evaluate business ideas, and how to assess a venture’s risk in this 70-page sampler.

 Working on a B2B Startup?